 For vendors that ship closed-source C/C++ or .NET SDKs.
 We wrap these as C# DLL plugins, built and signed by the Muxit team.
 Full hardware integration with no licensing or distribution fuss for the end user.

-All three formats present the same interface to Muxit.
-Scripts don't know or care which kind of driver is underneath.
+Driver, protocol, or engine, they all present the same interface to Muxit.
+Scripts don't know or care which kind is underneath.

 3 — Connectors